bharatonomy/PrismaL/README.md

 Learning about prisma.

+When we write raw SQL it might be vulnerable to SQL injection.

+So ORMs are used for:

+- Connection
+- Security
+- Data Modelling
+- Migrations

 ORM: Object Relational Mapper are used to define the schema for the data being stored.
-It also provides a more declarative approach while
+It also provides a more declarative approach.

 Initialize a prisma project